 The full-time lakeside resident hasn’t been forgotten, however, with incredible lake views afforded from all of these waterfront communities: Mirror Lake, Northview Harbor, and Pearl Springs Estates.

 The Lake Norman Marina on Lake Norman in Sherrills Ford

-The Lake Norman Marina in Sherrills Ford has been in family owned and operated since it opened in 1974.
+The Lake Norman Marina in Sherrills Ford has been family owned and operated since it opened in 1974.
 Along with selling Cobalt boats and Bennington pontoons, the marina offers service, storage, and rentals.
 It’s also the home of the Lake Norman Boat Club.
-If you’re in the market for a new boat, you can View over 40 new and used boats in the Carolina’s largest indoor waterfront showroom.
+If you’re in the market for a new boat, you can view over 40 new and used boats in Carolina’s largest indoor waterfront showroom.

 Mountain Creek Marina on Lake Norman in Sherrills Ford

 Mountain Creek Marina is a small marina catering to brief stops for gas, groceries, and other essentials during a day on the water.
-The Aquaventure Watercraft Rentals location is the real star of the show, offering some of the best boat rental selection on Lake Norman, and access to a valuable membership plan that can put boat ownership within reach of most.
+The Aquaventure Watercraft Rentals location is the real star of the show, offering some of the best boat rental selections on Lake Norman, and access to a valuable membership plan that can put boat ownership within reach of most.